 The problem with all of this is to understand what it says about constitutional thought -- it works at a high level of generality, but how do cultural symbols (cemeteries, monuments, landscape art, and graduation addresses) relate to law?
 Partly they are all pieces of the creation of the American republic -- a nation based on principles of the market and Christianity.
 They help us understand what it was that Americans before the war wanted our nation to be, what they thought it was, and how they attempted to shape our nation.
 The next step in this process of recovery of those ideas is to better understand how they shaped our nation as we moved towards Civil War -- to see how the impulses towards Union were countered with counter-impulses towards separation, in part through economic concerns and in part through a different vision of what our Union ought to be.

 I'm preparing this paper for a symposium in March that Aaron Wunsch has put together to coincide with a wonderful exhibit he curated at the Library Company of Philadelphia, "Building a City of the Dead: The Creation and Expansion of Philadelphia's Laurel Hill Cemetery."
+(And now that I'm back from Philadelphia, here is a podcast of my talk.)

 Both illustrations are linked to the National Gallery's website, which owns those images.